Conditions and diseases

 Acute sinusitis

 In most cases, the sinusitis resolves on its own, just like a common cold.
 Pain medication, nasal sprays, and nasal rinses can alleviate symptoms.
-If there is a bacterial infection, treatment with antibiotics will be started.
+In case of a bacterial infection, your physician may start treatment with antibiotics.

 Chronic sinusitis

 For mild symptoms, a corticosteroid nasal spray with nasal rinses can be sufficient.
-For serious symptoms, a long course of antibiotics may be considered, perhaps along with a short course of cortisone pills.
+For severe symptoms, a long-term course of antibiotics may be considered, whether or not combined with a short course of cortisone pills.
 In addition, a procedure may be performed in order to widen the sinus drainage passages.
 This is called a functional endoscopic sinus surgery (FESS).

 Treatment centres and specialisations